saramorgan/LeadLocatorLWCApp/README.md

 ## Reference Material Instead of the Course

-Anyone that is interested in finding out more about this code, should visit my blog at [saramorgan.net] (https://saramorgan.net/).
+Anyone that is interested in finding out more about this code, should visit my blog at <a href="https://saramorgan.net"  target="blank">saramorgan.net</a>.
 There you will find a series of posts that briefly cover what is included in each module of the course.
 The only way to see all the tips and tricks I provide are to view the actual course on Pluralsight.
 But below is a link to each post and a brief summary of what it covers.

 ### Introducing Lightning Web Components